 Server Processors

-Server CPUs such as Intel Xeon and AMD EPYC target nonstop workloads, high parallel throughput, large memory capacity, and platform reliability features used in data centers.
+- Server CPUs such as Intel Xeon Server Processor and AMD EPYC Server Processor are built for nonstop workloads, high parallel throughput, large memory capacity, and advanced platform reliability features required in modern data centers.

 AI & Workstation Processors

-AI and workstation processors are designed for demanding tasks such as machine learning, data processing, and professional workloads.
-Solutions like AMD Threadripper, AMD EPYC, and Intel Xeon offer high core counts, strong multi-threaded performance, and the reliability needed for advanced workstations and enterprise systems.
+- AI and workstation processors are designed for demanding tasks such as machine learning, data processing, and professional workloads.
+Solutions like AMD Threadripper, AMD EPYC for AI workloads, and Intel Xeon workstation processors deliver high core counts, strong multi-threaded performance, and the reliability required for advanced workstations and enterprise compute systems.

 Mobile Processors for Smartphones (SoC)